carpentries-incubator/gitlab-novice/episodes/07-merge-requests.md

 ```

 Then we click the button labeled “Create a commit”.
 The view to the left of the
-list of files gets split into to columns.
+list of files gets split into two columns.
 On the left side we see the old
 version of the file (it did not exist, so nothing is shown) and on the right
 side we see the new version with additions marked in green.
 If we had removed
 anything from the old version those lines would have been marked red on the left